cosmic-sysadmin/GNSSRSC-2023/README.md

 - Next, clone this repository locally with:
 - git clone git@github.com:cosmic-sysadmin/GNSSRSC-2023.git

-- And finally start Jupyter Lab in your home directory: jupyter lab
+- And finally start Jupyter Lab in the git repository directory directory: jupyter lab

 - Inside jupyter lab navigate to notebooks directory to access the colloquium notebooks.
 You will need internet access to load the data which we will be downloading either from data.cosmic.ucar.edu or will be included in the git repo and will be downloaded at the time of cloning the repository.